tin-snowflake/snowflake-sdk/snowflake-operator/README.md

 cd snow-operator
 npm install

+# 7. Start and Stop the app
-5. Start the app
+1. Start the app
 nohup node snow-operator.js &
 echo $! > node-instance.pid

-6. Stop the app:
+2. Stop the app:
 kill `cat node-instance.pid`
+rm node-instance.pid

+# 8. Update the app
+1. Stop the app
+2. sftp to the EC2, upload any changes
+3. Start the app